Clinical Nurse Assistant to the Immediate Supervisor Sexually Transmitted and Blood-Borne Infections (STBBIs) and Overdoses Posting 2026-037 - NRBHSS

 ADDITIONAL INFORMATION

-• Please note that interviews may take place on August 13 or 14, 2026;
+• Please note that interviews may take place during the week of September 7, 2026 or September 14, 2026;

 • Work location: Remote, with occasional travel to Nunavik.

-Priority will be given to candidates who are beneficiaries of the James Bay and Northern Quebec Agreement.
+Priority will be given to candidates who are beneficiaries of the James Bay and Northern Quebec Agreement

 WORKING CONDITIONS